mnentwig/EigenLevenbergMarquardtExample/README.md

 Notes:
 * Apparently, Eigen::LevenbergMarquardt does not support fixed size input at the moment (results in type mismatch for Jacobian).
 * LM optimizes the squared sum of objective function values

+### basic_split
+Puts LM solver into object file, avoiding full recompilation when e.g. the objective function changes With -O1 (fastest compile time!), minimum compile cycle is ~2.8 s (all in one file: 8.6 s)